iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 Coming back to the topic at hand, I have **two key interests**: the programming aspect (which covers data preparation and processing) and the analysis aspect.

 I thus spend a great deal of time on the former.
 The reason is that I intend to implement this phase in [Rust](https://www.rust-lang.org/).
 (I’m learning the language and this is a good use case for project-based learning.)
-I recognise that Rust is a non-standard language of choice in an NLP context.
-My reasons for using it are:
+I recognise that Rust is a non-standard language of choice in an NLP context, and have chosen it because:

 - it is statically typed,
 - it has a strong type system and I can easily create sum and product types to better model my domain,